maks-a/batterym/README.md

 Predicted time-to-end is a rough estimation.
 In order not to give a false feeling of high precision the result is rounded (max. error 4.2%):

-- up to 1 minute for the values within 0...2 hours
+- up to 1 minute for values within 0...2 hours
-- up to 5 minutes for the values within 2...4 hours
+- up to 5 minutes for values within 2...4 hours
+- up to 10 minutes for values within 4...8 hours
+- up to 20 minutes for values within 8...12 hours
+- up to 30 minutes for values within 12...24 hours
-- up to 10 minutes for everything that is higher than 4 hours
+- up to 1 hour for values higher than 24 hours

 <a name="screenshots"></a>
 ## Screenshots